7 Best Serrano Pepper Substitutes: Heat Level, Flavor & Usage Guide

 How do I roast serrano peppers?

-Place them directly over a gas flame or under the broiler until blistered and charred.
-Place in a bag to steam, then peel and remove seeds.
+Char directly over gas flame or under broiler until blistered.
+Place in a paper bag for 10 minutes to steam, then peel and remove seeds.
+Ideal for salsas and sauces.

 Maya Gonzalez